31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 • Made Safe certification guarantees that a mattress is free from known toxic chemicals, including flame retardants, VOCs, and endocrine disruptors.

-• eco-INSTITUT certification verifies that a mattress meets strict VOC, heavy metal, and pollutant emission limits, ensuring low off-gassing and safer indoor air quality.
+• eco-INSTITUT certification verifies that a mattress meets strict VOC, heavy metal, and pollutant emission limits, ensuring low off-gassing (see below) and safer indoor air quality.

 • CertiPUR-US certification verifies that memory foam is free from harmful chemicals (such as formaldehyde, heavy metals, and ozone depleters) and that it meets low VOC emission standards.
 It applies only to foam and some hybrid mattresses.